 Divorce is a difficult and stressful process for anyone to go through.
 And when it involves children, a level of complication is added into the fold.
 There are weighty matters of finance to be discussed, including the question of who will pay for the children's college education.

 With enough planning and foresight, there are ways in which all parties can emerge from divorce in better financial shape and without some of the avoidable psychological scars.
 Controlling your emotions can be just as important as understanding the nuances of financing and tax law, all of which can help ensure your child's college tuition stays on track during the divorce process.

 Communication is key

-“Divorce is a highly emotional period in people's lives," says Malia Haskins, manager of internal wealth management strategies with RBC Wealth Management-U.S. "It has a tendency to cause parents to behave in ways they otherwise would not."
+“Divorce is a highly emotional period in people's lives," says Cyndy Ranzau, a wealth strategist with RBC Wealth Management-U.S. "It has a tendency to cause parents to behave in ways they otherwise would not."

 For that reason, says Paul DeLauro, national manager of City National Bank's wealth planning team, the three most important things to remember when going through a divorce are "communicate, communicate, and communicate."

 "You have to be logical and not emotional," he adds.